gamemanual0/gm0/source/docs/being-a-team/outreach-basics.rst

    - This may seem intimidating, but there are many templates online that can help you reach out to professionals.
    - Simply search 'How to ask for a mentor over email' and Google should provide many options.
-   - Another option is to ask for mentors in the Unofficial FTC Discord Server and get help and advice there virtually.

 2. Research science fairs/events nearby